 During an infrared session blood flow can increase (Imamura) and this is important because blood brings oxygen and nutrients to tissues and cells.
-It’s also important because heating the muscles can produce an increased blood flow, level similar to that seen during exercise.
+It’s also important because heating the muscles can produce an increased blood flow, level similar to that seen during exercise shop.
 When your body starts to “heat up” the temperature elevation can produce an amplified blood flow that acts directly on areas that are in a state of panic.
 (Lehmann)

 In chapters 9 and 10 of the text, Therapeutic Heat and Cold, 4th edition, editors Justus F. Lehmann, M.D., Williams, and Wilkin state that Infrared Heat Therapy can do the following.

 Increase the extensibility of collagen tissue

 If you’ve ever felt that regardless of how much you stretch, you still feel tight it could be because your tissue lacks extensibility which is essentially its capability of being stretched.
 This is different than flexibility because flexibility affects the entire muscle or tendon while extensibility deals directly with the individual fibers that make up those muscles and tendons.
 (Fleet Hartford)